 All Fellows from every continent converge.
 Keynotes, field visits, strategy sessions with leadership, and cross-continental networking.
 The gathering that changes everything.

 Once a Fellow, always a Fellow.
 Lifetime access to the community, alumni events, and the growing network.
 Senior Fellows mentor incoming cohorts.
-The fellowship never expires.
+The Fellowship never expires.

 8–10 hours per month.
 This includes evangelism, partnership building, events, and reporting.
 Plus the 4-day Kampala Summit once per year.
 We designed the program to be fully compatible with a full-time career.